 Since Tesla officially released its 2023 Tesla Model 3 update in October, we’ve sporadically seen new headlights on electric cars.

-However, updated designs look inconsistent in some markets but not others.
+However, updated designs look inconsistent in some markets but not in others.
 Now Electrek has found that Tesla will bring updated headlight designs to the 2023 Tesla Model 3 and Model Y in all markets early next year.

 Tesla sent a note to sales staff stating that the updated design will roll out to all variants in all markets in the coming months.
 An updated design feature of the headlamps is a stronger, more defined beam that has a more square pattern than the previous 2023 Tesla Model 3 headlamps.